9th8/up-to-date-real-world-haskell/13-data-structures.md

 left operand of `(++)` small, and so the overall cost of all of these appends is linear, not quadratic.

-By choosing an unfamiliar data representation, we\'ve avoided a nasty performance quagmire, while gaining a new perspective on the usefulness of treating functions as data.
-By the way, this is an old trick, and it\'s usually called a *difference list*.
+By choosing an unfamiliar data representation, we've avoided a nasty performance quagmire, while gaining a new perspective on the usefulness of treating functions as data.
+By the way, this is an old trick, and it's usually called a *difference list*.

-We\'re not yet finished, though.
-As appealing as difference lists are in theory, ours won\'t be very pleasant in practice if we leave all the plumbing of `(++)`, `(.)`, and partial application exposed.
+We're not yet finished, though.
+As appealing as difference lists are in theory, ours won't be very pleasant in practice if we leave all the plumbing of `(++)`, `(.)`, and partial application exposed.
 We need to turn this mess into something pleasant to work with.

 ### Turning difference lists into a proper library

 Our first step is to use a `newtype` declaration to hide the underlying type from our users.
-We\'ll create a new type, and call it `DList`.
+We'll create a new type, and call it `DList`.
 Like a regular list, it will be a parameterised type.

 :::: captioned-content